 You may, if necessary, artfully correct any factual inaccuracies in the original artifact, but your goal is not simply to hammer home “the facts,” as if logos and pathos were discrete rhetorical appeals.
-Your goal is to offer a restorative response that undoes some section of the us/them border inscribed in the original artifact so that “rhetoric’s sensorium” is again acknowledged and affirmed.
+Your goal is to offer a restorative response that undoes some aspect of the us/them border inscribed in the original artifact so that “rhetoric’s sensorium” is again affirmed.
 Your appeals should be thoughtful and moving, designed to undo violent appropriations without neglecting to address the affective network in which they take place.

-The description of rhetorical goals.
 Before you begin crafting your counterargument, respond to the following prompts, in order, to describe what it will aim to do, how it will do it, and for whom.
 You’ll attach this description to the end of your counterargument when you upload it to Canvas:

 - Identify the pathological effect (from your original artifact) that your counterargument will counter.

 - Identify your audience.
 Who do you want to talk to, to move?
 It may or may not include the audience of the original artifact, but it will be broader than that one.